-'BV' is short for begin blink and reverse video.
-This mnemonic can contain a command that places the characters that follow in reverse video mode and causes all of those characters to flash on and off.
+is short for begin blink.
+This mnemonic can contain a command that causes the characters that follow to flash on and off.
 In most cases, the flash occurs about once a second.
-This mnemonic is like the 'BB' mnemonic with reverse video added.

 The 'EB' (end blink) mnemonic can contain a command that returns your terminal screen to normal video mode.